 What We Do

-ALT helps local people save local land in the Pittsburgh region.
-Since 1993, ALT has protected more than 2,000 acres of land that contribute to the well-being of surrounding communities by providing convenient access to green space, enhancing property values, providing habitat and scenic beauty, and helping to address the regional threats of combined sewer overflows and flooding.
+Allegheny Land Trust (ALT) helps local people save local land in the Pittsburgh region.
+Since 1993, ALT has conserved more than 3,700 acres of land that contribute to the well-being of surrounding communities by providing convenient access to green space, enhancing property values, providing habitat and scenic beauty, and helping to address the regional threats like air and water quality, flooding, and access to outdoor education and recreation.
+Find our Strategic Plan here.

 The conservation areas that ALT owns are accessible to the public for passive recreation, and many are available for limited hunting.
 See the Hunting Policy.